 Protect yourself while bailing out a relative in debt

-Before you start handing out cash, you need to set limits, establish a plan and ensure your money is going where it’s supposed to go.
+Before you start handing out money, you need to set limits, establish a plan that doesn't endanger your own financial security and ensures your money is going where it’s intended.

 Smart move 1.
-Set your limit.
+Set your limits.

 Smart move 2.
 Don't give cash.

 If your relative or friend has financial problems, it's almost a given that they might not have the best money management skills.

 Blindly handing over a check every month may just be throwing your money into a black hole.
 They need to be accountable, and you have the right to know where that money is going.